misialq/ncbi-datasets-pyclient/docs/GenomeApi.md

 # **check_assembly_availability_post**
 > V2AssemblyDatasetAvailability check_assembly_availability_post(v2_assembly_dataset_request)

-Check the validity of many genome accessions in a single request
+Check the validity of a genome assembly accession

-The 'GET' version of check is limited by the size of the GET URL (2KB, which works out to about 140 genomic accessions).
-The POST operation is provided to allow users to supply a larger number of accessions in a single request.
+Check the validity of a genome assembly accession.
+Output in JSON format.

 ### Example